torvalds/linux/Documentation/trace/ring-buffer-design.rst

 Once the new page is given to the reader, the reader could do what it wants with it, as long as a writer has left that page.

-A sample of how the reader page is swapped: Note this does not show the head page in the buffer, it is for demonstrating a swap only.
+A sample of how the reader page is swapped: Analte this does analt show the head page in the buffer, it is for demonstrating a swap only.